-The Company's collection of genetic materials and established team of experts will continue to play a major role as Botanicals continues to build its propriety strains, products and reputation.
-Through its research program the Botanicals team has characterized the cannabinoids and terpenes profiles of its plant materials, and has identified several strains with exceptionally high CBD levels allowing Botanicals to produce and sell a high concentration CBD oil starting in April 2017.
+The Company's collection of genetic materials and established team of experts will continue to play a major role as EHTC continues to build its propriety strains, products and reputation.
+Through its research program the EHTC team has characterized the cannabinoid and terpene profiles of several of its cannabis strains and has identified a number of strains with exceptionally high CBD levels which allowed EHTC to produce and sell a high concentration CBD oil starting in April 2017.

-In June 2017, Botanicals established an Advisory Board to provide strategic guidance to the company on its continuing product and market development, the development of pharmaceutical formulations and observational and clinical studies.
+In June 2017, EHTC established an advisory board (the "Advisory Board") to provide strategic guidance to the Company on its continuing product and market development, the development of pharmaceutical formulations and observational and clinical studies.
 The Advisory Board includes researchers and physicians specializing in pain management, addiction research, immunology, natural medicines, and pharmaceutical product development, as well experts in cannabinoids and the endocannabinoid system.